tburz/Medical-RAG-QA-System/README.md

 # Medical Infectious-Disease RAG QA System

+*Note: This branch (Notebook) is for the academic submission, containing the notebook, final paper, and scoring.*

 A Retrieval-Augmented Generation (RAG) system for answering infectious-disease questions using PubMed abstracts as the knowledge base.
 The project compares three local open-source language models through the same retrieval pipeline to evaluate answer quality, factual grounding, and hallucination risk.

 **Project authors:** Christopher Protheroe and Tyler Burzenski